 Dr Rebecca Ngaire Jesson

 Rebecca holds a PhD, MEd (First Class Hons), BA, DipTchg.
 Her research interests involve applying theories learning and teaching to achieve acceleration in literacy learning.
 She sees possibilities for literacy instruction that can be purposefully designed to build upon prior learning as well as prepare students for future learning.
-She was awarded a Research Excellence Award from the University of Auckland in 2015, and has published numerous peer-reviewed articles.
+With colleagues, she was awarded a Research Excellence Award from the University of Auckland in 2015, and has published numerous peer-reviewed articles.
 A former primary school teacher, she brings expert literacy and parental guidance knowledge to the team.

 Professor Elaine Reese